 Why does the fiber gap matter now more than ever?

-The rise of GLP-1 receptor agonist medications - semaglutide (Ozempic, Wegovy) and tirzepatide (Mounjaro) - has created an entirely new population for whom fiber intake is clinically urgent.4
+The rise of GLP-1 receptor agonist medications, including semaglutide (Ozempic, Wegovy) and tirzepatide (Mounjaro), has created an entirely new population for whom fiber intake is clinically urgent.4

 GLP-1 medications work by slowing gastric emptying and reducing appetite.
 They are highly effective for weight loss and blood sugar control.
 But their mechanism of action creates three compounding problems for fiber intake: